Engineering Topological Phases Guided by Statistical and Machine Learning Methods: Statistical method

 which can differentiate uncorrelated and positively/negatively correlated features.
 Technically, the PCC is only good for a linear dependence, considering the limited window of parameter values, though, this method is still applicable and proves to be reliable enough.

-We illustrate both the redundancy and the PCC in \figref{fig:correlations_illustration}.
-Technically, statistical independence and correlations are two different quantities, here we usually use the term ``correlations''.
+While statistical independence and correlations are two different quantities, here we usually use the term ``correlations'' for both.
 This simplification is fine since we always look at statistical independence first and discuss statistical correlations only in case of dependent features.

 We note that at this point we choose to simplify and only take into account correlations between pairs of features.
 Generalizations to higher order correlations exist, such as the total correlation \cite{Watanabe1960}, however, it is clear that the higher the order of the correlation function the more obvious the result will be in terms of a finite value, since a large number of random variables is less likely to be independent compared to a pair.
 At the same time the information content of such quantities decreases since one loses the fine granularity.
 Finding the right balance between complexity and information content is thus very difficult but necessary to fully understand the interplay between parameters.